As work begins on the largest US dam removal project, tribes look to a future of growth

 “The river is our church, the salmon is our cross.
 That’s how it relates to the people.
 So it’s very sacred to us,” said Kenneth Brink, vice chairman of the Karuk Tribe.
 “The river is not just a place we go to swim.
 It’s life.
 It creates everything for our people.”

 The project will cost $500 million, paid for by taxpayers and PacifiCorps ratepayers.
 Crews have mostly removed the smallest of the four dams, known as Copco No. 2.
-The other three dams are expected to come down next year after the reservoirs behind them are drained.
+The other three dams are expected to come down next year.
 That will leave some homeowners in the area without the picturesque lake they have lived on for years.

 The Siskiyou County Water Users Association, which formed about a decade ago to stop the dam removal project, filed a federal lawsuit.
 But so far they have been unable to stop the demolition.

-“I think it’s a huge mistake,” association President Richard Marshall said.
-“Unfortunately it’s a mistake you can’t turn back from.”
+“Unfortunately it’s a mistake you can’t turn back from,” association President Richard Marshall said.

 The water level in the lakes will drop between 3 feet and 5 feet (1 meter to 1.5 meters) per day over the first few months of next year.
 Crews will follow that water line, taking advantage of the moisture in the soil to plant seeds from more than 98 native plant species including wooly sunflower, Idaho fescue and Blue bunch wheat grass.